trpthedev/expressJSNotes/README.md

 * in package.json add "dev": "node --watch --loader ts-node/esm ./src/index.ts" to scripts section
 * create file src/index.ts
 * import express from express in index.ts and add boiler plate code.
+* create file src/test.ts and test importing ts file works in index.ts

+## Notes
+When importing you need to use a .js file extension unless you use the allowImportingTsExtensions option.
+In doing this you also use either noEmit or emitDeclarationOnly and the expectation becomes that you use a bunlder or some other tool to make the .ts imports work.